Jonasity/DataEngineeringHW/README.md

 # Data Engineering HW OUTDATED
-My solution to the Vinted Engineering Academy Data Engineering homework
+My first solution to the Vinted Engineering Academy Data Engineering homework

 This is a python project, python must be installed with a compatible IDE.
 Developed and tested using Visual Studio Code